-The property currently does not have any landscaping onsite; the applicant would add landscaping at the front façade along Harbor Boulevard and at the building's main entrance area facing the parking lot.
-The applicant has provided a conceptual landscaping plan as part of their CUP plans that would bring the property into closer conformance with the landscaping standards.
+The applicant is proposing to update the site landscaping area with new trees, shrubs and ground cover.
+All existing landscaping will be removed, including two existing trees to be replaced by two new thirty-six inch box trees.
+In addition, various shrubs and ground cover treatments are also proposed.
+The applicant has provided a conceptual landscaping plan as part of their CUP plans that would bring the property into closer conformance with the City's landscaping standards.
 The City requires that final landscaping details (generally consistent with the conceptual plan) be reviewed further during the plan check permitting process.